bylinina/bylinina.github.io/README.md

 Before, I was an NLP / ML engineer at [Bookarang](https://www.bookarang.com/en/), Amsterdam.
 Prior to that, I worked at Leiden University Centre for Linguistics, leading my NWO VENI project called Number Words.
 In 2013-2016, I was a postdoc at the Meertens Institute, Amsterdam, working on cross-linguistic variation in morphosyntax of numerals.
 My dissertation entitled The Grammar of Standards [[pdf]](http://dspace.library.uu.nl/bitstream/handle/1874/296572/bylinina.pdf) was written in Utrecht Institute for Linguistics OTS and defended in 2014.

+For the students of my 'Linguistics for Language Technology' 2023 course: course materials are [here](https://bylinina.github.io/ling_course/)!

 ## News